 Healthy Eating: The First Step

-This all-too-familiar story is repeated daily for millions of Americans and other people around the world who struggle with healthy eating and weight loss.
+This all-too-familiar story is repeated daily for millions of Americans and other people around the world who struggle with healthy eating and weight.
 Rather than changing what we eat to end that struggle, however, the first logical step is to change how we think about what we’re eating.
 What we really need is an attitude adjustment because once we change how we think about something, a change in how we act is soon to follow.

 Can Healthy Eating Include Doughnuts?